hammerlab/ketrew/README.md

     ocaml daemonize_workflow.ml 'du -sh $HOME' myaddress@email.com

-Checking in with the gui, we'll have a couple of new tasks:
+Checking in with the gui, we'll have a couple of new targets:

 <div><img width="100%" src="src/doc/images/preview2.png"/></div>